toashd/gopher/README.md

 ## Contribution

 Please feel free to suggest any kind of improvements, refactorings or just more funny gopher activities.

-Get in touch, file an issue, fork and submit a pull requests.
+Get in touch, file an issue, fork and submit a pull request.

 ## Get in touch